brycewray/hugo-site/content/posts/2022/01/gems-in-rough-13.md

 In such instances, I couldn’t realistically expect my Safari-using visitors to hassle with manually dumping their browsers’ caches, nor did I want to execute a *host*-side cache dump.[^2] Either would resolve the issue each time it arose, but neither was practical.

 The bottom line: I’m once again using internal CSS here and probably will keep doing so indefinitely, since I suspect there’s zero likelihood for the foreseeable future that Apple will stop requiring Webkit for iOS browsers.

+**Update, 2022-01-14**: Well, as it turned out, "indefinitely" was pushing it a bit.
+After a few days of what one might call "[CLS](https://web.dev/cls/) hell" whenever one goes from one page to another within the site, due to web fonts’ being loaded anew on each page, I reverted the site to **external** CSS.
+(Sigh.)
+{.yellowBox}

 ## A wave-off on AVIFs